John T. Ford: Theatres in other cities

 During his career, Ford also managed theaters in Alexandria, Virginia; Philadelphia, Pennsylvania; Charleston, South Carolina; and Richmond.
 It was at Richmond's Marshall Theatre, then under Ford's management, that in November, 1856, Edwin Booth first met Mary Devlin (playing Juliet to his Romeo), whom he later married.
 Joseph Jefferson was then the stage manager and a member of the company of this theater, as was Dion Boucicault.
+He leased Thalian Hall in Wilmington, NC from 1867–1871.
+Under his management the name was changed from "Wilmington Theatre" to "The Wilmington Opera House".
+Ford oversaw the first renovation for the theatre and continued to serve as the booking agent until 1873.
 Ford also managed a great number of travelling as well as resident companies, which included the greatest stars, and actors of his generation.
 He had a reputation for being honest and honorable in his numerous business dealings.
 For instance, during the H.M.S.
 Pinafore craze of the late 1870s, he was the only American manager who paid Gilbert and Sullivan a royalty on the opera.
-This action prompted the authors and their manager, Richard D'Oyly Carte, to allow Ford to produce their next opera in America and to entrust their American business affairs to him; and he leased the Fifth Avenue Theatre in New York City, for the production of The Pirates of Penzance in 1879-1880 and other Carte productions thereafter.
+This action prompted the authors and their manager, Richard D'Oyly Carte, to allow Ford to produce their next opera in the United States and to entrust their American business affairs to him; and he leased the Fifth Avenue Theatre in New York City, for the production of The Pirates of Penzance in 1879-1880 and other Carte productions thereafter.

 For a period of forty years, Ford was an active and prominent figure in Baltimore's civic life.
 He was connected with many banking and financial concerns, and his business advice was sought and relied on.
 He was president of the Union Railroad Company, member of the board of directors of the Baltimore and Ohio Railroad, vice president of the West Baltimore Improvement Association, and trustee of numerous philanthropic institutions.
 In 1858, while serving as president of the City Council, he was made acting mayor of the city of Baltimore, and he filled this position with marked ability.
 His winning and gracious personality won him a host of friends.